Bachelors Walk (TV series): Production

-The first series was filmed during the summer of 2000.
-Most of the series was filmed on location in Dublin, the house where the series is set is on Lower Ormond Quay, west of the Millennium Bridge.
-The pub featured throughput the series is Mulligan's pub on Poolbeg Street.
-The second series was filmed during the summer of 2002.
+The first series was filmed during the summer of 2001 and most of the series was filmed on location in Dublin.
+The house where the series is set is on Lower Ormond Quay, west of the Millennium Bridge.
+The pub featured throughout the series is Mulligan's pub on Poolbeg Street.
+The second series was filmed during the summer of 2002, and the third and final series in the summer of 2003, each season airing in the autumn of that year respectively.